About us

 Ambassador

-Ayesha is an endometriosis sufferer and ambassador to The Cycle.
+Ayesha is a Relationships & Partnerships Director who is an endometriosis sufferer and ambassador to The Cycle.
 Away from the charity she oversees special projects and relationships at Hauser and Wirth, and is an ambassador and fundraiser for her family's charity The Elephant Family.

 Chelsea Leyland